 “the biggest thrill”...Bessy

-“a sparkling day”...Michae
+“a sparkling day”...Michael

 The cost of poor mental health to the economy is estimated to be over £77 billion each year.
+Mental health disorders affect 1 in 6 adults.
+By 2020, depression could become the second most prevalent cause of disability worldwide.

+Many children never play outside or visit natural places.
 A Forestry Commission survey concluded that many teachers were unable to distinguish between an acorn and a pine cone.

 Human: In May 2014 we produced a report on the 1966 symposium on the “Integration of Rehabilitation in Africa” held in Ethiopia & the subsequent orthopedic support that was established.
 The report was catalyzed when a friend and supporter Mr. M. Hodkinson loaned us his archive comprising documents and wonderful glass photographic slides taken by his father in Ethiopia.
 Our report, which was submitted to the Anglo Ethiopian Society, feeds into our International Cooperation Programme, using the headings of heritage, culture, learning and well being.
 We wish to extend our thanks to Mr. Hodkinson.

-Environment: Below, a street scene in Addis shows an area where the local community, including one of our supporters, Tsebay, is campaigning for improvement.
+Environmental: Below, a street scene in Addis shows an area where the local community, including one of our supporters, Tsebay, is campaigning for improvement.

 No comments: